ejwillemse/BAN313/chapter3.md

 it most closely represents.

-Use the `less210 <- nrow(subset(clienOrders, ordersPerDay < lower_limit))` to find the number of days that less than the specified number of products were ordered.
+Use `less210 <- nrow(subset(clienOrders, ordersPerDay < lower_limit))` to find the number of days that less than the specified number of products were ordered.

 *** =pre_exercise_code
 ```{r}